Culture of Sweden: Folk costuming

 Colourful traditional Swedish folk costumes are sometimes worn on such special occasions as Midsummer.
 Sverigedräkten, designed by Märta Jörgensen, mainly in blue and yellow, has been the established National Costume since 2004 (the first since the 18th-century Nationella dräkten) and is thus worn by royal women on some official occasions.
 There are many other variations of the folk costumes of Sweden, many provinces and even parishes having their own designs.
 Some of them have long histories and traditions while others have been created or recreated in modern times.
 As of 2022, there are at least 840 different designs.
 In 2022, Fredy Clue and Ida Björs designed the first unisex Swedish folk costume, the Bäckadräkten.

 Fashion

 Modern Swedish clothing is internationally influenced.
 In recent years, Sweden has gotten more involved in the fashion industry, headquartering best-known brands like Hennes & Mauritz (operating as H&M), J. Lindeberg (operating as JL), Tiger of Sweden, Acne Jeans and Filippa K within its borders.

-A new breed of smaller Swedish fashion labels like Odd Molly, WESC, Hope, Nakkna, Velour, Fifth Avenue Shoe Repair, Cheap Monday and Nudie Jeans are emerging and being recognized internationally.

 Furniture design has been influenced worldwide by the considerable international success of IKEA, and the design of automobiles by Volvo and Saab.
 Artisan-made glass products from the so-called Kingdom of Crystal have also achieved international recognition.